 Chapter 1, Introduction.
 Note that, although the

-author is using the ghc
+author is using the ghc Haskell

-Haskell compiler/interpreter, everything
+compiler/interpreter, everything covered in the

 Approximately the first 2/3rds of Chapter 2, Starting